joinpursuit/8-0-technical-curriculum/03-react/react-state-objects/lesson-notes/readme.md

 }
 ```

-Add an event listener/handler to the span element.
+Add an event listener/handler to the span element:

 ```js
 <span